Part Three of a Three Part Series

 In the last blog, we talked about how low back pain is managed in the US.
 Today, we are going to discuss evidence-based and practice-based measures of effective low back treatment.
 The evidence shows us that there are specific criteria to indicate which treatment is best.

 As mentioned before in part 1 and part 2 articles of this low back pain series, because most back pain in the US is mismanaged, the time it takes for someone to get the best treatment is prolonged.
 Imaging is typically unnecessary and prolongs the period of time that you are experiencing pain, which ultimately can contribute to a sense of hopelessness and chronic pain, otherwise known as chronic sensitization of the nervous system.

 If you are feeling signals all the time, it’s time to look a little deeper into your lifestyle habits and emotions.
 Are you constantly in a stressful environment?
-Are you getting enough sleep?
-Are you eating nutrient dense anti-inflammatory foods?
+Not getting enough sleep?
+Are you eating nutrient-dense anti-inflammatory foods?

 What is chronic pain?

 Hyperalgesia is a condition where a person develops an increased sensitivity to pain.
 What may not hurt most people can cause significant pain in an individual with hyperalgesia.
 This is thought to be the result of changes to nerve pathways, which causes a person’s nerves to have an overactive response to pain.
 In essence, the volume control setting within the brain and spinal cord is unique to centralized pain patients.
 There is an amplification of pain/sensory input and poor inhibition or dampening of pain.
 There is, in fact, a change in the brain process and is now described as a neurodegenerative disease.